doughahn/doughahn.io/projects/technical-project-manager/custom-lms.md

 > - All trainings should be searchable and filterable by date and department.
 > - All managers should be able to schedule trainings, allowing knowledge to be shared.
 > - Required training (e.g. harassment/safety) should stand out.
-> - Attendee info (name, email) should be exported as CSV by HR-level users.
+> - Attendee info (name, email) should be exportable as CSV by HR-level users.

 #### MVP Deliverable

-The MVP was created on time using a simple interface.
-Features such as exporting attendees and adding sessions were permission-based.
+The deliverable was created using a simple interface.
+Features such as exporting attendees and adding sessions were permissions-based.

 #### Iterations